Vedant817/Python/README.md

 # Python
-This Repository contains various programs regarding the Basic Topics of Python which are required for learning various technologies using Python.
+This Repository contains various programs regarding the Basic Topics of Python, which are essential for learning various Python technologies.
 # Resources

  - ## [Documentation](https://www.python.org/)